Tower Hamlets has over 120 parks and green spaces for everyone

 more about the history of parks and open spaces (pdf

 You don’t have to run around your park to improve your health,

 though you are welcome to do so!
 Parks are great places to unwind;

 just sitting and relaxing in a pleasant green environment and

-spending a moment in touch with nature can help to reduce stress
+spending a moment in touch with nature is proven to help

 Tower Hamlets parks also offer a great variety of opportunities

 for a more active lifestyle.
 The sports and play facilities